 Decrease the likelihood of cost overruns

-Under ground construction works, and especiallly infrastructure projects covering large areas, often have great uncertainty about the ground conditions.
-Choosing the right method is easier after having seen the material composition, especially when it comes to rock fracture filling, frictional material, moraines, tallus, rockfill and mixed ground in general.
+Underground construction works are often associated with great uncertainty about the ground conditions, especially if the projects cover large areas.
+Choosing the right method is easier after having seen the material composition, especially when it comes to rock fracture filling, frictional material, moraines, talus, rockfill and mixed ground in general.

-Often samples are not achivable due to the ground conditions, and thats when you need them, in order to have a good design and work planning.
-The reason for core loss may be gravel or stone disabling sampler penetration, og water flushing material away, simply very loose material or lack of friction.
+For some projects it is not possible to take good traditional samples due to ground conditions.
+The reason for core loss may be gravel or stone disabling sampler penetration, water flushing material away, simply very loose material or lack of friction.
+These projects may also be the cases in which the project planning would benefit the most from good quality undisturbed samples.

 The uncertainty remains through all design phases of the project and may be critical for the choice of alignment, solution, method, design and execution.
-Often the "unforeseen" ground condtions results in cost overrun and ends in court.
-GEOFROST Coring removes these uncertanties associated with the ground conditions.
+Often the "unforeseen" ground conditions results in cost overrun and ends in court.
+GEOFROST Coring removes uncertainties associated with the ground conditions.

 Best sample quality in the market

-There are many methods to retrieve undisturbed samples of clay and clay materials not containing stones and gravel, but we do not know any other method obtaining as good quality as performed by GEOFROST Coring if the ground for example consists of poorely graded frictional soil, contains gravel or is frozen.
+There are many methods to retrieve undisturbed samples of clay and clay materials not containing stones and gravel.
+We do not know any other method obtaining as good quality as performed by GEOFROST Coring if the ground for example consists of poorly graded frictional soil, contains gravel or is frozen.

 Geofrost Coring delivers extraordinary good sample quality in all ground conditions.
 We are market leading in all soils except clay.